4.5.1 Harmonic Sets

 AB.

-We desire a quadrangle with C and D as diagonal points and A
+We desire a complete quadrangle with C and D as diagonal points and A

 and B determined from the remaining pair of opposite sides.